Jan 19, 2024

-MySQL is indeed not the only (R)DBMS on the market, but it is one of the most popular ones and only second to Oracle Database when scored using critical parameters like the number of mentions in search results, professional profiles on LinkedIn, and frequency of technical discussions on internet forums.
+MySQL is indeed not the only RDBMS on the market, but it is one of the most popular ones.
 The fact that many major tech giants rely on it further solidifies the well-deserved position.
-Why so?
-Here are the reasons:
+Here are some of the reasons.

-You can modify the source code to meet your own expectations, and don’t need to pay anything for this level of freedom, including the options for upgrading to the advanced commercial version.
+As open-source software, you can modify the source code to suit your need and don’t need to pay anything.
+It includes the option for upgrading to the advanced commercial version.
 The installation process is relatively simple, and shouldn’t take longer than 30 minutes.

 Industries have been using MySQL for years, which means that there are abundant resources for skilled developers.
 MySQL users can expect rapid development of the software and freelance experts willing to work for a smaller wage if they ever need them.

 Your data should be your primary concern when choosing the right RDBMS software.
 With its Access Privilege System and User Account Management, MySQL sets the security bar high.
 Host-based verification and password encryption are both available.

 MySQL stands as a cornerstone in the ever-evolving landscape of data management.
 Its widespread adoption across diverse applications and its use by tech giants prove its versatility and reliability.